buchananja/dpyp/README.md

 ## About
 - dpypr is a data-manipulation library aimed at manipulating data dictionaries in Python for use in small-scale data pipelines.
-- Currenlty, Pandas is heavily utilised for reading, writing, and cleaning operations.
+- Currently, Pandas is heavily utilised for reading, writing, and cleaning operations.
 - I use this package daily when assembling and maintaining small-scale data pipelines.

 ## Use
-- dpypr allows users to gather target files from directories into data dictionaries (e.g. all .csv, .xlsx, .parquet, etc.).
+- dpypr allows users to gather target files from directories into data dictionaries.
-- Users can then apply cleaning and transformation funcions that are iteratively applied to all data in the dictionary, making batch processingquick to write and more readable.
+- Users can then apply cleaning and transformation funcions that are iteratively applied to all data in the dictionary, making batch processing quick to write and highly readable.